ccraddock/brainhack_reports/brainhack-report.md

 coi: None

 acknow: The authors would like to thank the organizers and attendees of Brainhack MX and the developers of AFNI.
+This project was funded in part by a Educational Research Grant from Amazon Web Services.

 contrib: RCC and DJC wrote the software, DJC performed tests, and DJC and RCC wrote the report.

-abstract:
-  Degree centrality and local functional connectivity density are statistics for summarizing the brain's regional connectivity.
-Although these methods are becoming popular for investigating inter-individual variation in brain connectivity, optimized tools for their calculation are not widely available.
-To address this problem, we implemented the \texttt{3dDegreeCentrality} and \texttt{3dLFCD} AFNI tools to calculate these measures.
-Validation on a test dataset found that the new tools produce identical results to the leading Python implementation with a 30$\times$ decrease in time and a 16$\times$ decrease in memory.
-The developed tools have been submitted for inclusion in AFNI.

 bibliography: brainhack-report
 ...